webrtc/webrtc-org/native-code/development/index.md

 #### Using Another Build System

-Other build systems are **not supported** (and may fail), such as Visual Studio on Win or Xcode on OSX.
-Both GYP and GN supports a hybrid approach of using ninja for building, but VS/Xcode for editing and driving compilation.
+Other build systems are **not supported** (and may fail), such as Visual Studio on Windows or Xcode on OSX.
+GN supports a hybrid approach of using [Ninja][6] for building, but Visual Studio/Xcode for editing and driving compilation.

 To generate IDE project files, pass the `--ide` flag to the [GN][13] command.
 See the [GN reference][14] for more details on the supported IDEs.